A pop-up global moving image and projection art festival

 Creative Producer, Project / Forward

-paper-mâché sculptures.
-While his early work centered on street art, his evolving style now encompasses a range of techniques and mediums, reflecting his diverse creative interests and explorations.
+Tri, known by his artistic alias Uncle Joy, began his career as a street artist, creating vibrant graffiti and urban art.
+He later transitioned into drawing, doodling, painting abstract art, mural and creating paper-mâché sculptures.
+While his early work centred on street art, his evolving style now encompasses a range of techniques and mediums, reflecting his diverse creative interests and explorations.

 Indonesia